 Notes: Defined an expected matrix based on the education distribution of the parent generation and compared it with the actual matrix.
 The chart provides examples for Vietnam and the United States.

 The progress gap.
-To calculate the progress gap between the actual Q(x) and expected P(x) matrices, fdivergences are utilized, which commonly include KL-divergence (Csiszár, 1975), Hellinger distance (Jeffreys, 1946), and total variation distance (Chatterjee, 2008).
+To calculate the progress gap between the actual Q(x) and expected P(x) matrices, divergences are utilized, which commonly include KL-divergence (Csiszár, 1975), Hellinger distance (Jeffreys, 1946), and total variation distance (Chatterjee, 2008).
 The KL-divergence is defined as

 X ï P(x)ò